alorans/zig-datagram/README.md

 - Use errors to check external conditions, like user input.
 - High test coverage != high quality code
   - 100% coverage can be a huge waste of time and can lull you into a false sense of security.
+    - For example, your function could fail to handle an edge case, even if you have 100% coverage.
   - Slows CI builds (not really a concern for small projects, but something to consider)
   - Test for edge cases:
     - **Valid data**